enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * Android phone (non-rooted) or emulator (rooted)
 * Binary disassembler.
 (IDA Pro and Hex-rays decompiler or radare2)
 * Android decompiler of your preference.
-(JEB1, BytecodeViewer, Jadx-gui,...)
+(JEB, BytecodeViewer, Jadx-gui,...)
 * Basic understanding of the JNI interface